 8. Equal access to all forms of education, training and work.

 9. Affirmative action to ensure equality of opportunity in education and in the workplace.

 10. Ensuring that all Greens policies are developed with consideration of the impacts on women and with input from women.

-11. The particular needs and rights of Indigenous women to self-determination and full access to social, economic and health services that ensure their full participation and rightful status in their communities and society.
+11. The particular needs and rights of First Nations women to self-determination and full access to social, economic and health services that ensure their full participation and rightful status in their communities and society.

 The Greens NSW will work towards: